QuadSpinner/Gaea-Docs/Reference/Nodes/Erosion--Convector.md

+---
+uid: Erosion--Convector
+title: Convector
+---

-Convector is an exaggerated form of thermal erosion with a bit of tweaks thrown in for stylized output.
+nConvector is an exaggerated form of thermal erosion with a bit of tweaks thrown in for stylized output.
 It creates strong slopes and terraces at the same time, giving you a unique flavor of erosion.

 | Setting        | Values      | Description |